nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 <div class="page-header"><h2>Create Nightwatch test using Google Chrome DevTools Recorder</h2></div>

-The Chrome DevTools has a recorder functionality which lets users record all their test actions.
-These recorded actions can then be used to generate Nightwatch tests with the help of [Nightwatch Recorder Extension](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk/) or using the [@nightwatch/chrome-recorder](https://www.npmjs.com/package/@nightwatch/chrome-recorder) tool.
-The following sections describes the process to help you get started with devtools recorder.
+[Chrome DevTools](https://goo.gle/devtools] has a [Recorder](https://goo.gle/devtools-recorder) panel which lets users records their user flows, and export them as JSON files or other custom formats.

+You can convert the these user flows to Nightwatch test scripts by:

+- Installing the [Nightwatch Recorder Extension](https://github.com/nightwatchjs/nightwatch-chrome-recorder), and export it straight away from the Chrome DevTools, or
+- Using the [@nightwatch/chrome-recorder](https://github.com/nightwatchjs/nightwatch-chrome-recorder) library to convert the scripts programmatically.

+The following sections help you get started with the Chrome Devtools Recorder, and exporting the user flows to Nightwatch.

 ### What is Chrome DevTools Recorder?